-The CLEP® College Mathematics examination covers material generally taught in a college course for nonmathematics majors and majors in fields not requiring knowledge of advanced mathematics.
+The College Mathematics examination covers material generally taught in a college course for nonmathematics majors and majors in fields not requiring knowledge of advanced mathematics.

-The exam contains 60 questions to be answered in 97 minutes.
-Some of these are pretest questions that won't be scored.
-Any time candidates spend on tutorials and providing personal information is in addition to the actual testing time.
+The examination contains approximately 60 questions to be answered in 90 minutes.
+Some of these are pretest questions that will not be scored.

-An online scientific (nongraphing) calculator will be available during the exam.
-Although a calculator isn't necessary to answer most of the questions, the solutions of a few problems may be difficult to obtain without a calculator.
-Because no calculator is allowed during the exam except for the online calculator provided, it's recommended that prior to the exam, you become familiar with the use of the online calculator.
+An online scientific (nongraphing) calculator will be available during the examination.
+Although a calculator is not necessary to answer most of the questions, there may be a few problems whose solutions are difficult to obtain without using a calculator.
+Since no calculator is allowed during the examination except for the online calculator provided, it is recommended that prior to the examination you become familiar with the use of the online calculator.

-For more information about downloading the practice version of the scientific (nongraphing) calculator, please visit the College Mathematics description on the CLEP website: clep.collegeboard.org/science-and-mathematics/college-mathematics.
+For more information about the scientific (nongraphing) calculator, please visit the College Mathematics description on the CLEP[®] website, clep.collegeboard.org.

-It's assumed that candidates are familiar with currently taught mathematics vocabulary, symbols, and notation.
+It is assumed that candidates are familiar with currently taught mathematics vocabulary, symbols, and notation.